Regulated RetailOperator playbook

 A handful of older medical programs still run state-built or vendor-built systems that pre-date the Metrc consolidation.
 Operators in those states tend to do the most spreadsheet work because the integration ecosystem is thin.

-The procurement gap is the same across every state
+The procurement gap is similar across regulated states

 Different APIs, same operator pain:

 1. Licenses live in inboxes.
-No state system stores your supplier’s license details with expiry, jurisdiction, and a renewal alert.
-Two months after the manager who managed the supplier file leaves, the file is gone.
+Traceability systems are not usually where operators manage supplier license expiry, jurisdiction, and renewal follow-up.
+Two months after the manager who owned the supplier file leaves, the renewal trail can disappear.

 3. Receiving accepts what you tell it to.
 Standard POS receive screens are “enter quantity, click save.”
 They don’t enforce that a regulated item requires a COA, a vendor license, and a manifest before the receive can complete.